What You’ll Learn 🎯

 You can also enable a warning which will be displayed when the hammer impact has exceeded a certain overload level - when the hit was too strong.

-The following picture summarizes the different trigger level options.
+The following image summarizes the different trigger level options.

 Window length

-Let's assume the sample rate of our example is 10 000 Hz and we have set 8192 lines in the FRF setup.
+Let's assume the sample rate in our example is 10,000 Hz, and we have set 8,192 lines in the FRF setup.

-According to Nyquist, we can only measure up to half of the sample rate (5000 Hz) or the other way round, we need at least 2 samples per frequency line.
-So, our spectral line resolution is:
+According to the Nyquist theorem, we can only measure frequencies up to half the sample rate (5,000 Hz).
+In other words, we need at least two samples per frequency line.
+Therefore, our spectral line resolution is:

-The whole FFT window calculation time (block length T) is:
+The total FFT window calculation time (block length T) is:

-Below you see the cutout data section of the excitation and response signal, which covers pretty much the whole signal.
+Below, you can see a cutout section of the excitation and response signals, which covers nearly the entire signal duration.

-Note, that the x-axis is not starting at 0 but is scaled in samples from -819 to 15565 due to Pre-trigger settings.
-In total it gives 16384 samples for each FFT time block,
+Note: The x-axis does not start at 0 but is scaled in samples from -819 to 15,565 due to the pre-trigger settings.
+In total, this gives 16,384 samples for each FFT time block.

 Pre-trigger

-The Pre-trigger time defines how much time prior to the exceeded trigger level that should be included in the FFT blocks.
-From the screenshot above you can see that 5% of 16 384 samples is 819 samples, which equals t pre = 819 * (1/10 000 Hz) = 81,9 ms. At sample 0 the trigger occurs.
+The pre-trigger time defines how much data prior to the trigger threshold should be included in the FFT blocks.
+From the screenshot above, you can see that 5% of 16,384 samples equals 819 samples, which corresponds to:

 Modal test data acquisition system overview

-In most of the cases acceleration sensors, microphones, modal hammers or other force transducers are used for analog input.
-If they are e.g. voltage or ICP/IEPE type, they are connected directly to the ACC amplifier of the SIRIUS data acquisition system, or DEWE-43/MINITAUR DAQ systems with Dewesoft smart sensor interface DSI adapter (DSI-ACC).
+In most cases, acceleration sensors, microphones, modal hammers, or other force transducers are used for analog input.
+If they are, for example, voltage or ICP/IEPE type, they can be connected directly to the ACC amplifier of the SIRIUS data acquisition system, or to DEWE-43/MINITAUR DAQ systems using the Dewesoft smart sensor interface DSI adapter (DSI-ACC).

-When analog output is needed (for shaker control), the SIRIUS analog out option (8 channels with BNC connector on the rear side of the SIRIUS DAQ system) provides a full-grown arbitrary function generator.
+When analog output is needed (e.g., for shaker control), the SIRIUS analog output option—featuring 8 channels with BNC connectors on the rear side of the SIRIUS DAQ system—provides a fully featured arbitrary function generator.

 Auto-generated visual displays

-For an easier start, Dewesoft offers auto-generated displays, which already come with the most often used instruments and an arrangement that makes sense for them according to the type of application.
+For an easier start, Dewesoft offers auto-generated displays that include the most commonly used instruments, arranged logically based on the type of application.

-Dewesoft automatically makes 5 auto-generated displays, one for pre-test, 3 for measurements (one for each Test method) and one for analysis.
+Dewesoft automatically creates five auto-generated displays: one for pre-test, three for measurements (one for each test method), and one for analysis.

-You should select the visual measurement display that relate to the Test method selected under the MT setup.
+You should select the visual measurement display that corresponds to the test method selected in the Modal Test (MT) setup.

 Information and Control section

-At the upper left you find display widgets and control buttons that is used to manage the selected Test method.
-You have clear indication about the time data storing state, information about the measurement state at the current selected sensor groups, option to re-do the measurement at the current sensor groups, select which group of Node IDs that should be measured, and a progress table for the FRF functions to be determined.
+At the upper left, you will find display widgets and control buttons used to manage the selected test method.
+Clear indicators show the time data storage state and provide information about the measurement status for the currently selected sensor groups.
+You also have the option to re-do the measurement for the current sensor groups, select which group of Node IDs should be measured, and view a progress table for the FRF functions being determined.

 Geometry section

-At the lower left you find the Geometry widget that will by default show the geometry that was created or imported under the MT setup Geometry tab.
+At the lower left, you will find the Geometry widget, which by default displays the geometry created or imported under the MT Setup → Geometry tab.

 Excitation and response signal section

-At the upper right you have the current selected excitation and response channels shown in 2D graph widgets both in time and frequency domain, (time scopes and FFT spectra).
+At the upper right, the currently selected excitation and response channels are displayed in 2D graph widgets, shown in both the time and frequency domains (time scopes and FFT spectra).

 FRF and coherence section

-At the lower right you have 2D graphs showing the Frequency Response Functions (FRF) and Coherence Functions (COH).
+At the lower right, you will see 2D graphs showing the Frequency Response Functions (FRF) and Coherence Functions (COH).

 Modal test info channels

-There are additional channels provided by the FRF module, which give status information during the measurement.
-To display them, please add a Discrete display in Design mode:
+There are additional channels provided by the FRF module that offer status information during the measurement.
+To display these channels, please add a Discrete Display in Design Mode:

-The channels 'Hit status' and 'OVLChannel' can be assigned to it.
-OVLChannel will only be displayed if the parameter 'Show message if excitation exceed' has been enabled under MT setup first.
+Note: OVLChannel will only be available if the parameter “Show message if excitation exceeds” has been enabled under the MT Setup section beforehand.

 FRF control channels